BYUHPC/sci-comp-course/readings/filesystem.md

 # Navigating Filesystems

 The first thing you’ll encounter with the Linux shell is the filesystem.
 You are already familiar with filesystems.
-Whenever your work with folders, directories, and files on a computer, you are working with a filesystem.
+Whenever you work with folders, directories, and files on a computer, you are working with a filesystem.
 The difference with the Linux shell is that, instead of using a mouse to click through graphical representations of folders and files, you navigate it with commands that you type.

 ## Filesystem